asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 ---
 title: Payload Schema
-weight: 139
+weight: 239
 ---

-The payload schema defines a message's payload's format, data types, and properties.
-Ensure that the payload follows a specific structure and data format.
+The payload schema defines a message's format, data types, and properties to ensure that the payload follows a specific structure and data format.

 In the AsyncAPI specification, you can use schema languages such as JSON or Avro Schema to create the payload schema.
 Enabling consumers to gain insights into the structure and data types of the payload.